HOMEWIKITOPICS› GENOME ASSEMBLY

 Current understanding

 Chromosome-level genome assemblies — those in which sequencing contigs are scaffolded into chromosome-scale sequences — have become an essential tool for connecting raw sequence data to cytogenetic and evolutionary inference.
-A high-quality assembly allows researchers to count chromosomes, identify sex-linked scaffolds, and compare genome architecture across taxa without relying solely on traditional karyotyping.
+A high-quality assembly resolves chromosome-level scaffolds, which can support inference about karyotype structure when combined with cytogenetic data, and also enables identification of sex-linked scaffolds and comparison of genome architecture across taxa.
 The quality of such assemblies is typically validated by cross-referencing scaffold counts and sizes against established cytogenetic data, and by computing completeness metrics such as BUSCO scores.
 A recurring finding is that a small number of large scaffolds capture the vast majority of genomic content, with hundreds of smaller scaffolds representing residual, often repetitive, sequence.

 Supporting evidence